Together We Rise: For an Equitable and Just Recovery Launches to Help Chicago Region Build Back Better from the Disproportionate Impact of COVID-19

 Over the next few weeks and months, the firm says it will share more on plans to build better banking access, improve financial health, and increase diverse local hiring.

 “Every Chicagoan should have equal access to banking and homeownership, and we all have work to do to make this happen.
-We’re pleased to join Mayor Lightfoot in support of the ‘Together We Rise’ initiative by making long-term commitments to increase homeownership among Black and Latinx families in Chicago,” said Curtis Reed, Chicago Market Leader, JPMorgan Chase.
+We’re pleased to join Mayor Lightfoot in support of the ‘Together We Rise: For an Equitable and Just Recovery’ initiative by making long-term commitments to increase homeownership among Black and Latinx families in Chicago,” said Curtis Reed, Chicago Market Leader, JPMorgan Chase.
 “The firm is also taking steps to expand access for Chicagoans to traditional banking and financial health programs, including on the South and West sides of the city while launching new ways to support Black and Brown-owned businesses.”

 PepsiCo builds on its more than 30-year history in the city, committing to invest more than $500,000 annually in Chicago’s South and West side communities in areas such as job training and youth development.
 The organization is announcing $1.5 million of new programming, including:

 - $1 million to The Hatchery Chicago to help more than 400 female small food business entrepreneurs and job seekers on the South and West sides with microgrants and other wraparound services;

 - Extending PepsiCo’s three-year, $300,000 partnership with City Colleges of Chicago for another five years to provide scholarships and wraparound support for students seeking trade and certificate education;